Ibexian/EastMeetsKitchen/_posts/2015-09-17-chinese-egg-tart-shells.md

 ### Directions

 1. Mix together the ingredients of the oil layer dough.
-Form into a square, wrap and chill till firm.
+Form into a square, wrap and chill until firm.
 2. Mix together the ingredients of the water layer dough.
-Form into a square, wrap and chill till firm.
+Form into a square, wrap and chill until firm.
 3. Dust working surface with plenty of cake flour.
 Place water layer dough on top of the oil layer dough.
 Roll out into a rectangle.
 Divide dough into 3 parts and fold.
 Rotate 90 degrees.
 Roll out and divide into 3 parts and fold again.
 Repeat 4-5 times.
 4. Roll out dough to 1/4-inch.
 Cut with round cookie cutter slightly larger than the diameter of the tart shell tin.
 5. Press dough into tins.
 Shells can be frozen.